12 Oct Planning a kitchen extension the right way

 4 Your bespoke design

 Your designer will have listened to all your needs and produced their first draft of your kitchen design for review.
-This will show you what’s possible in your proposed space and how your needs have been met.
+You’ll see what’s possible in your proposed space and how your needs have been met.
 Or, if space doesn’t practically allow for everything on your list, you’ll see elegant solutions and often a few ideas you hadn’t yet thought of!
 Working with your designer, now you can finalise your new kitchen extension design.

 5 Starting the build

-You now have a complete spec and plan to guide your planning permission request and to share with your chosen construction firm and contractors.
-This ensures that even before the building work is started, everyone has a clear vision of how the electrics and plumbing need to be set up.
+You now have a complete spec and plan to guide your planning permission request.
+Share this spec with your chosen construction firm and contractors.
+By sharing this early, you’re ensuring everyone has a clear vision of how the electrics and plumbing need to be set up before the building work is started.

 6 Pressing go